IonutTabalae/Bison-Yacc-Flex-Programming-Language/README.md

 - **Control Structures**: Includes control structures such as if-else, while, and for loops.
 - **Arrays**: Supports arrays for int, float, and char data types.
 - **Custom Types**: Allows defining new types with the 'newType' keyword.
+- **Variable Management**: The language can handle variable declaration, initialization, and assignment.
+It also supports constant variables.
+- **Error Handling**: The language includes error handling for variable declaration and assignment.

 ## Technologies
 This project is implemented using several technologies: